 If you are a fan of sausage, Italian brands are not unfamiliar to you for sure.
 Indeed, the Italian sausage is not as famous as its German or Spanish counterparts.
 However, its licorice scent and garlicky taste differ from the rest of the sausages world.

-In this recipe, the juice is where all the essence of bell peppers and Italian sausage gather.
-Especially slow-cooking this recipe is like trapping the soul of these flavors.
+In this recipe, the juice is where all the essence of bell peppers and sausage gather.
+Slow-cooking this delicious Italian sausage recipe is like trapping the soul of these flavors.
 And when you taste this liquid, your mouth is going to drool more than you can apprehend.

 Total time: 4 hours and 20 minutes.

 Braciole is an exemplary crockpot recipe of Italian cuisine.
 The name comes from an Italian cooking technique named “alla brace” which means grilling on charcoal, and that’s how to make Braciole traditionally.
 Now, people make the dish with their crockpot like this recipe.